-Dr. Randy Harp, Director
+Dr. Randy Harp, Dean

 The College of Agricultural Sciences and Natural Resources offers a thesis and non-thesis option for the Master of Science in Agricultural Sciences.